Teaching international students

 Actions so far have included extra tutorials in these classes with a focus on building an environment where students feel comfortable participating actively so that they can learn more effectively.
 Activities including icebreakers, discussions, roleplays, etc. with the aim of creating a sense of belonging and inclusiveness, ensuring active participation of students from the start, challenging assumptions, prejudices and stereotypes, and helping them to get the most out of the diversity amongst their peers.
 You can view the video below.

-Role plays and other experiential learning interventions in some second and third tear courses, for example IBUS201 and HRER306
+Role plays and other experiential learning interventions in some second and third tier courses, for example IBUS201 and HRER306

 In 200 and 300 level classes, ExcelL facilitators from SLSS worked with academic staff to conduct roleplays, discussions, have students create cultural maps, to enhance their understanding of how business practices—such as conducting business meetings, giving/receiving feedback, asking for a pay rise, etc.—might vary according to cultural and social contexts.